david-rockwood/fimpad/README.md

 With FIM tags, text that appears before the FIM tag is *prefix*.
 Text that appears after the tag is *suffix*.

 Let's look at an example that generates a Bash script.
 It uses a technique that you might call "declare what follows."
-In the prefix, describe what you want to be generated after the tag.
+In the prefix, describe what you want to be generated at the tag.
 Then optionally give a suffix that is something you would expect to see come after it.
 See below, before the FIM tag is executed.

 ```
 #!/bin/bash